 Testing Multilingual Software – Lessons Learned

-We often work with customers to test their software where we don’t know the language of the software.
+XBOSoft often works with customers to test their software where we don’t know the language of the software.
 One example is a client of ours in the Netherlands where Dutch is their official language.
 Our client sells to the domestic market, so not only the UI of the application but also all documentation is in Dutch.
-Some of our lessons learned in testing multilingual software include:

 In testing input phase, the quality of the documentation is the most important key factor that decides your effectiveness and efficiency down the line.
-The kinds of specifications that are most helpful for testing software in a foreign language include:
+The kinds of specifications that are most helpful for foreign language testing in software testing include:

 - Limited pure text descriptions: Since the language is unknown by the testing team, a translation tool must be used.
 Wordy descriptions may cause the inaccuracy of the translation and increase the difficulty of understanding the application.